Coffee Lovers Diet: The Key to Health and Weight Loss?

 The next step is to prepare the coffee similar to the Greeks.
 Grind the beans correctly, use the best water temperature for extraction, and favor methods that have a longer extraction time.

-However, people should avoid using sugar or dairy in their coffee and he believes they won’t miss it since high-phenol coffee tastes much better black than does the poor quality coffee most people are used to drinking.
+However, people should avoid using sugar or dairy.
+He believes they won’t miss it since high-phenol coffee tastes much better black than does the poor quality coffee most people are used to drinking.

 Dr. Arnot believes that if people start drinking coffee this way they will notice dramatic changes in their moods, energy levels, and overall better health.